Add your promotional text...

 Journaling for Release and Gratitude

 Journaling is one of the simplest and most powerful ways to close the year.
 Writing helps us name what we are carrying and decide what we no longer need.
+This period of reflection and release mirrors the intention-setting practices of the 13 Wishes Ritual during the Rauhnächte, where we consciously surrender the old year before stepping into the new.

 Many people choose to: